 Alice, herself, has some radical ideals when it comes to the world around her, and faces hostility from the adults in her life.
 But she learns her imagination is mild in comparison to the oddities of Wonderland.
 She ventures off to this magical world, only to discover she isn’t very welcome.
 She has a terrible time and no one wants her to be there.
-And at moments, she finds herself questioning the silliness of the realm, appropriating her mindset to that of her closed-minded mother back home.
+At moments, she finds herself questioning the silliness of the realm, appropriating her mindset to that of her “closed-minded” mother back home.

 The depth of Alice is deeper than most realize.
 It’s subtle, but her attitude is brilliant commentary on contrasting our own independent philosophies with those that we’re raised on.